 Once upon a time...

 Having gained undergraduate degrees in accounting and marketing and then honours and post-graduate degrees in marketing, I ran out of excuses for prolonging my university lifestyle and grudgingly took a job in sales.
-As my education in the ways and means of business progressed, I was surprised to discover that it was possible to enjoy working for a living as well, especially if I sold something.
-I also observed others successfully 'closing the sale' (I was even picking up the jargon), and saw how occasionally a good idea could boost business success enormously.
-On some occasions, I was able to profitably adapt a 'great idea' in a situation I faced.
-These ideas were somehow magical, because something unusually favourable could be achieved, out of all proportion to the effort invested.
+As my education in the ways and means of business progressed, I was surprised to discover that it was possible to enjoy working for a living as well, especially if I managed to sell something.
+I observed others successfully 'closing the sale' (I was even picking up the jargon), and saw how occasionally a good idea boosted business success enormously.
+On some occasions, I was able to profitably adapt a 'great idea' to a situation I faced.
+These ideas were somehow magical, because something unusually favourable was achieved, out of all proportion to the effort invested.

 ...and along came Sebir...

-- Cutting through the widely-acknowledged logistical difficulties to successfully deliver most of the tickets for the 2000 Sydney Olympics to people's homes;
+- Cutting through the widely-acknowledged logistical difficulties to successfully deliver tickets for the 2000 Sydney Olympics to people's homes;

-- Transforming the customer service of a major home builder to the extent that it won the Australian Housing Industry Innovation Award in 2009.
+- Transforming the customer service of a major home builder to win the Australian Housing Industry Innovation Award in 2009.

-This tool, whereby accumulated Sebirs can be located according to their relevance and adapted to create completely new Sebirs, is now available on this website via the Sebir Demonstrator and the Sebir Selector.
+Ultimately, the capability whereby accumulated, successful Sebirs from all over the world can be located according to their relevance and adapted to breed completely new Sebirs, is now available on this website via the Sebir Selector.

 ...and the Sebir story continues...

-This work is now virtually complete.
-I have a method to create Sebirs that works for me and is also capable of being converted into an interactive, online learning tool that can be used by anyone.
-The tool will be available next year.
+This work has been completed and is capable of being converted into an interactive, online learning tool – the Sebir Ladder – that can be used by anyone.
+This tool is currently under development.